 - Possible refusal at the door if the buyer didn't expect the fees

 The cleanest fix for EFTA: if you're selling meaningful volume into Switzerland or Norway, build the door-fee expectation into the product page.
-"Local taxes payable on delivery" in your checkout footer kills 70% of the refund-request emails.
+"Local taxes payable on delivery" in your checkout footer kills the majority of refund-request emails on EFTA orders.

 The multi-parcel cost trap